User Needs & Business Objectives

 Nick – Vehicle Owner / Buyer (with Trade-in)

-Improving Nick’s life might look something like this in the future…
+Improving Nick’s life might sound something like this…

 Key Performance Indicators